kksgandhi/personal_site/coherentism todo.md

 avoiding dismissal involves taking things in good faith

-the nomai just being unadulterated good.
-Also Football 17776

 BCS

 hollow aesthetics, though the aesthetics of rebellion are useful in the creation of acceptance.